Alexis-Dk/internet-store/Online-shopping/README.md

 <br>db.password = root
 <br>db.url = jdbc:mysql://localhost:3306/internetshop
 <br>
 <br>2.
-Change username and parol in ExecuteBuild.bat on your username and parol for your DB.
+Change username and password in ExecuteBuild.bat on your username and password for your DB.
 <br>
 <br>3.MAVEN http://maven.apache.org/
 <br>Open the file settings.xml in your maven(...\maven3.3.9\conf\settings.xml)